essenius/FitNesseFitSharpSelenium/README.md

 ## Firefox integrated authentication

-If you want to enable integrated authentication in Firefox, set `Firefox.IntegratedAuthenticationDomain` to the domain you wnat to enable it for.
+If you want to enable Windows Integrated authentication in Firefox, set `Firefox.IntegratedAuthenticationDomain` to the domain you wnat to enable it for.

 ```
 Firefox.IntegratedAuthentication=mydomain.com